 Containerization makes it easier to create, deploy, and run several applications by using the containers.
 These containers also allow a developer to package up an application with all of the necessary parts, such as libraries and other important dependencies, and it ships all that as one package. the developer can be assured with the process that the application will run on any other Linux machine, on any customized settings that machine might have different from the machine that used for testing and writing the code.

 They both are different in manner but hugely popular these days.
-More about Virtualization vs Containerization and other IT solutions – soon on Sip Systems Blog
+More about Virtualization vs Containerization and other cloud computing services used for IT solutions – soon on Sip Systems Blog

 For additional reading we recommend related article Cloud Services Vs Virtualization.